ohsu-comp-bio/R-utils/README.md

 # R-utils
+# Created by Julja Burchard and Jessica Minnier
+# 2015/2016
 R utilities for omic analyses

 This is a mutt collection of R functions useful for analysis of 'omic data.